clear-code/xmlua/docs/reference/html.md

 The encoding of HTML is guessed.

 If HTML parsing is failed, it raises an error.

-The error has the following structure:
+Here is the error structure:

 ```lua
 {